 One of the most significant factors is early detection, which can provide more treatment options.

 There are many things you can do to help prevent cancer in your dog.
-Good exercise, healthy lifestyle, and a well-planned diet are among ways to help prevent the disease.
+Good exercise, a healthy lifestyle, and a well-planned diet are among ways to help prevent the disease.

 Also, dogs don’t experience the same pain and suffering from the treatment that humans do.
 Many dogs don’t even experience any pain or side effects from chemo or radiation.
+But for dogs that do, giving them CBD oil can help them heal by helping them sleep, reducing inflammation, boosting appetite, and alleviating depression.

 Allena Rissa is the founder and editor of The Better Fit.